tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 #### `.index()`
 <dd markdown="1">
-Returns the index (position as an integer) for the argument provided; if there are multiple matches, this is the lowest/first instance.
-If there is no matching value, the Console reports a `ValueError`.
+Returns the index (position as an integer) for the argument provided; if there are multiple matches, this represents the lowest/first instance.
+If there is no matching value, the Console reports a `ValueError` message.

 {% highlight py %}
 yellowindex = rainbow.index('yellow')